miguelmayhem92/ImageFinder/README.md

 <b> 3.
 API

-to build the API, I used FastAPI, a restful python framework very straightfordward and simple to use, to develope the POST endpoint the process to get the similar image is the following:
+to build the API, I used FastAPI, a restful python framework, to develope the POST endpoint the process to get the similar image is the following:

   * upload an image stored in local